-Inspired by the infant developmental procedure of reaching and grasping ability, the robotic reaching movement is implemented by dual network based controllers in two training stages.
-Stage one implements a rough reaching process, by which the robotic arm can roughly reach targets by large-range movements.
-This process does not require well-developed nonlinear mapping abilities; therefore, a pretrained RBF network based controller is established to map the manipulator moments to the visual inputs.
-Stage two realizes small refinement correction movements, to enable a smooth and accurate reaching movements.
-The correction movements can only be implemented by a controller with higher nonlinear mapping abilities, so as to deal with the highly nonlinear mapping between angular tracking errors for the joints of the manipulator and the states of the joint motor.
+Inspired by the infant developmental procedure of reaching and grasping ability, the robotic reaching movement is implemented by dual network-based controllers in two training stages.
+Stage one implements a rough reaching process, by which the robotic arm can roughly reach targets by large range movements.
+This process does not require well-developed nonlinear mapping abilities; therefore, a pre-trained Radial Basis Function network-based controller is established to map the manipulator moments to the visual inputs.
+Stage two realises small refinement correction movements, to enable a smooth and accurate reaching movements.
+The correction movements can only be implemented by a controller with higher nonlinear mapping abilities, so as to deal with the highly non-linear mapping between angular tracking errors for the joints of the manipulator and the states of the joint motor.
 Studies show that a better nonlinear mapping ability can be achieved if an additional network is embedded in the emotional networks [27].
-Therefore, a new type of brain emotional nesting network (BENN) is proposed here for the correction movements.